Axelrod-Python/Axelrod/docs/strategies.rst

 Furthermore, if after round 130 the strategy is losing then :math:`P` is also adjusted.

-*This strategy came fourteenth in Axelrod's original tournament.*
+*This strategy came 14th in Axelrod's original tournament.*

 Random
 ^^^^^^

 This strategy plays randomly (disregarding the history of play).

-*This strategy came fifteenth in Axelrod's original tournament.*
+*This strategy came 15th in Axelrod's original tournament.*

 Implementation
 **************